 Benefits of APIs in the Fintech and Banking Sector

-APIs have created an uplifting environment for both banking institutions and fintech companies.
-The APIs fintech benefits are
+APIs have created an uplifting environment for both banks and fintech companies.
+The API benefits for banks and fintechs are

 Reduces Overall Costs